Stolas/linux-kernel-resources/debugging/README.md

 **Finally** don't forget to turn off KASLR on your *guest*!
 The amount of times I've forgotten this ...
   * Add `nokaslr` to your boot options, typically via grub menu at boot
-    * grub menu can be reached by hold shift at boot, then on your kernel selection pressing `e` will allow you to edit params (these changes don't persist), and you'll want to add it to the line with other booth options like `nosplash`
+    * grub menu can be reached by hold shift at boot, then on your kernel selection pressing `e` will allow you to edit params (these changes don't persist), and you'll want to add it to the line with other boot options like `nosplash`
   * or by editing `/etc/default/grub` and including `nokaslr` in `GRUB_CMDLINE_LINUX_DEFAULT`

 #### Loadable Modules